JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

 # <img src="../assets/Firefly_basic_logo.png" width="64">  Quick Start Guide

-## Fireflies LED Controller v2  - With 8 position effect rotary switch!
+## Fireflies LED Controller v2
+### With v2 you can now select from eight effects including two "all on" effects!

 Congratulations on your new Byers Built Fireflies LED Controller and light string!
 <br>